pete-murphy/fp-ts-phrasebook/src/pages/option/index.md

 }
 ```

+Yay!
+Now we've reduced our return type to a single layered `Option<string>`.
-Extending the built-in prototypes is usually a bad idea, so from here on we'll just use `Option` class that `fp-ts` provides instead of our own version.
+However, extending the built-in prototypes is usually a bad idea, so from here on we'll just use `Option` class that `fp-ts` provides instead of our own version.

 ## Getting the value "out of" the option